Symmetric Matrices: Theory and Applications

 \begin{rem} We can do so by choosing suitable symmetries (s.
 Proposition \ref{prop_symmetry})\footnote{Rotations have the disadvantage that rotation angles are calculated by help of transcendental functions like $\arccos$.}: First we take a 'symmetry matrix' $S_y := E_n - 2 y y^t / \|y\|^2$ that maps the first column $x$ of $A$ to a scalar multiple of the first unit vector $e_1$, i.e. $S_y x = \pm \|x\| e_1$ with $y := x \mp \|x\| e_1$.\footnote{The sign in this vector addition can be chosen s.t. there is no digit deletion (in the first coordinate) since that would cause serious problems concerning rounding errors.} Then we restrict to the hyperplane perpendicular to $e_1$ and do the same for the second column of $S_y A$ but only from index $i=2$ on.
 And so we proceed until the last column (from index $i=n$ on).
 The corresponding transformation matrices are block matrices with entries one in the upper left diagonal and symmetry matrices as the lower right blocks.
 The product of all these transformation matrices is the demanded $Q$.
 In each iteration the part $x$ of the column vector in question must not be the zero vector.
 Otherwise we skip the iteration.
-So we end up with the linear equation system $R x = Q b$ in $x$ whereby we restrict to the first $k := \textnormal{rk}(A) \le n$ rows (in row echelon form).
-All rows of the coefficient matrix with index $> k$ equal the zero vector of $\mathbb{R}^n$.
-The first $k$ linear equations in $x$ are solvable (uniquely in case $k=n$).
-The euclidean norm $\sqrt{c_{k+1}^2 + ... + c_m^2}$ of $Q b =: (c_1, ... , c_m)^t$ from index $k+1$ on tells us the minimal error $\|A x - b\|$. \end{rem}
+So we end up with the linear equation system $R x = Q b$ in $x$.
+It might be unsolvable.
+But in case $\textnormal{rk}(A) = n$ the first $n$ rows of the coefficient matrix $R$ conform an invertible upper right triangular matrix.
+So by restricting the equation system $R x = Q b$ to the first $n$ equations we obtain a unique solution $x$.
+The rows of $R$ with index $> n$ equal the zero vector of $\mathbb{R}^n$.
+The euclidean norm $\sqrt{c_{n+1}^2 + ... + c_m^2}$ of $Q b =: (c_1, ... , c_m)^t$ from index $n+1$ on tells us the minimal error $\|A x - b\|$. \end{rem}

 We illustrate the procedure of this remark by the following

 \begin{ex} For the full rang matrix

 we take $y := (-4-5,0,3) = (-9,0,3)$ with $\|y\|^2 = 90$, so that